top of page

 By: Jossette White

-In this day and age of Political Correctness, or PC, I have noticed a trend of people either not talking about beliefs, or screaming from the rooftops that their belief is correct and any differing belief is wrong!
+In this day and age of Political Correctness, or PC, there is a trend of people either not talking about beliefs, or screaming from the rooftops that their belief is correct and any differing belief is wrong!
 Neither of these options contributes to a healthy, thriving society.

 Until this new era of cancel culture, we were free to discuss, argue, and joke about things we think and believe without fear of losing a friend, losing a job, or being labeled anti-mainstream.
 Evelyn Beatrice Hall summarized Voltaire’s viewpoint in her famous quote, “I disapprove of what you say, but I will defend to the death your right to say it”.